 We stay on top of the latest trends, opportunities and threats in our field.
 Our newsletter provides a digest of current arts education headlines; our Legislative Update tracks bills in the California Legislature that could impact arts programs in our schools; and, our blog offers an in depth view or opinion on current policy issues.
 Below are the latest news stories about our work.

-SB 725 (Hancock) PUPIL INSTRUCTION AND SERVICES; VISUAL AND PERFORMING ARTS CONTENT STANDARDS – SUPPORT
+AB 37 (O'Donnell) PUPIL INSTRUCTION: VISUAL AND PERFORMING ARTS: CONTENT STANDARDS IN MEDIA ARTS - SUPPORT

-SUMMARY: This bill would proclaim March to be Arts Education Month and would encourage all elected officials to participate with their educational communities in celebrating the arts.
+Summary: This measure would proclaim March 2017 to be Arts Education Month and would encourage all elected officials to participate with their educational communities in celebrating the arts.